SigireddyBalasai/discord_link_bot/docs/DOCKER.md

 - Use BuildKit cache mounts and `UV_COMPILE_BYTECODE` for faster builds and smaller runtime images.

 Available Docker builds in this repo
-- `Dockerfile` — Alpine-based builder and runtime by default; uses `ghcr.io/astral-sh/uv:python3.13-alpine` for the builder and `python:3.13-alpine` for the runtime.
-This produces a small runtime image while keeping uv in the builder stage.
+- `Dockerfile` — Alpine-based builder and runtime by default; uses `ghcr.io/astral-sh/uv:python3.13-alpine` for both the builder and runtime to avoid DockerHub rate limits.
+This keeps consistent bases and reduces external pull failures in CI.

 How to build